ljw1004/vbspec/vb/source-files-and-namespaces.md

 End Namespace
 ```

-> __Note__
-> The namespace or type names that appear in `Imports` statements are always treated as if they are fully qualified.
+__Note.__ The namespace or type names that appear in `Imports` statements are always treated as if they are fully qualified.
 That is, the leftmost identifier in a namespace or type name always resolves in the global namespace and the rest of the resolution proceeds according to normal name resolution rules.
 This is the only place in the language that applies such a rule; the rule ensures that a name cannot be completely hidden from qualification.
 Without the rule, if a name in the global namespace were hidden in a particular source file, it would be impossible to specify any names from that namespace in a qualified way.

 In this example, the `Imports` statement always refers to the global `System` namespace, and not the class in the source file.